-Alex Anderson focuses his practice on white collar criminal defense and adjacent matters, including government and NCAA investigations and enforcement actions, as well as complex commercial litigation.
+Alex Anderson represents institutional and individual clients in white collar criminal actions, internal investigations and enforcement actions, as well as complex civil litigation.

 View More